-12.3 Questions on Notice at Committees and Sub-Committees
+12.2 Questions on Notice at Committees and Sub-Committees

-Subject to Rule 12.4, a Member of a committee or sub-committee may ask the chair of it a question on any matter in relation to which the Council has powers or duties or which affect Merton and which falls within the terms of reference of that committee or sub-committee.
+Subject to Rule 12.3, a Member of a committee or sub-committee may ask the chair of it a question on any matter in relation to which the Council has powers or duties or which affect Merton and which falls within the terms of reference of that committee or sub-committee.

-12.4 Notice of Questions
+12.3 Notice of Questions

-A Member may only ask a question under Rule 12.2 or 12.3 if either:
+A Member may only ask a question under Rule 12.1 if either:

-- (a) they have given notice in writing of the question to the Chief Executive by 2pm on the day three clear working days before the date of the Council meeting (i.e. on the Thursday preceding a Council meeting to be held on a Wednesday if there are no intervening public holidays) or; - (b) the question relates to urgent matters, they have the consent of the Chair to whom the question is to be put and the content of the question is given to the Chief Executive by 12:00 noon on the day of the meeting.
+- (a) the question relates to the strategic theme selected for debate or a report of a community forum at the meeting and they have given notice in writing of the question to the Chief Executive by 2pm on the day three clear working days before the date of the Council meeting (i.e. on the Thursday preceding a Council meeting to be held on a Wednesday if there are no intervening public holidays); - (b) In respect of questions not relating to that strategic theme, they have given notice in writing of the question to the Chief Executive by 5pm on the day seven clear working days before the date of the Council meeting; or - (b) the question relates to urgent matters, they have the consent of the Chair to whom the question is to be put and the content of the question is given to the Chief Executive by 12:00 noon on the day of the meeting.

-12.5 Response
+12.4 Response